 "I think that the gaze tracking is the most exciting change that we’ll see in next-gen VR," said Mallinson.
 "So really, if you look at the history of user input, starting off with keyboards, and then the mouse, and recently touchscreen interfaces, I seriously think that having gaze as user input is going to be as fundamental as each of those changes we’ve had in the past.
 That’s my number one point about next-generation VR: Gaze will allow much, much richer user interaction."

 PSVR 2 games

-At CES 2022, Sony announced the first title that will be available for the PSVR 2: Horizon Call of the Mountain from Guerrilla and Firesprite, which is being built exclusively for Sony's headset.
+One of them will be Horizon Call of the Mountain from Guerrilla and Firesprite, which is being built exclusively for Sony's headset.

 PSVR 2 outlook